ParaCoToUl/noarr-pipelines/docs/hub.md

 The committing behaviour of links was already described.
 The following list summarizes what happens if a link is not commited.

 - **Producing**: When a producing link is not committed, its envelope returns to the pool of unused envelopes and the chunk queue does not change.
 - **Consuming**: When a consuming link is not committed, the *top chunk* is not removed from the queue.
-You should not modify the provided envelope if you do not consume the chunk, as it would make the top chunk inconsistent between devices.
+We should not modify the provided envelope if we do not consume the chunk, as it would make the top chunk inconsistent between devices.
 - **Modifying**: When a modifying link is not committed, envelopes on other devices are not released to the pool of unused envelopes.
-You should not modify the provided envelope if you do not commit the link, as it would make the top chunk inconsistent between devices.
+We should not modify the provided envelope if we do not commit the link, as it would make the top chunk inconsistent between devices.
 - **Peeking**: It makes no sense to define commits for peeking links, as they do not modify the state of the hub in any way.

 ## Envelope content swapping

-Envelopes give you the option of swapping their contents by doing:
+Envelopes give us the option of swapping their contents by doing:

 ```cpp
 first_envelope.swap_contents_with(other_envelope);